Mohamedt4r29/squid-playbook/README.md

 I would like to thank the Institute of Computer Science for providing us with the opportunity to work on this project.

-Feel free to modify and customize the content based on your specific project details and requirements.